DongwookYoon/pull-requests-parser/README.md

 ## Running the application
 (Optional) From root directory, create a `.token` file with personal Github access token as content.
 We won't be able to process a large amount of repo/PRs without a token.

-From root directory, use command: `python main.py`
+From root directory, use command: `python main.py` and enter either

-## Description
-When prompted, enter either
 1. path of excel file as first argument and option "--sheetname" for the name of sheet one wishes to read
-1. string of the format _user/repo-name_
+1. string of the format _user/repo-name_ (note: when using this approach, all attributes of thre repo below except for prs will be populated by default values)

+## Program Behaviour
 Program will output `out/<user> <repo-name>.json` from the specified repo names, with objects of the following format:

 ```perl